top of page

 I folded the majority of information into one main screen.
 Having the ability to select what level of war camp you want to purchase and with which wallet now in one place, instead of two screens.

 The "about war" screen was moved to a nested overlay that could be accessed by pressing the 'About' button.
-Experienced users are no longer burdened with information they already know, but can retrieve it if they need a refresher.
+Experienced users are no longer burdened with information they already know but can retrieve it if they need a refresher.
+Even with screen reductions, I managed to include new information, adding details regarding competing factions, benefiting from being informative and more theatric.
+After declaring you're now presented with a confirmation screen and the option to go straight to managing your army.

 bottom of page